 Keep in mind that he cannot be in the cold weather for too long.

 Bundle Up Your Puppy

-So do observe your puppy and if you see him shivering when you bring him outside for potty during the winter, get him a coat to give him some additional warmth.
+So do observe your puppy and if you see him shivering when you bring him outside for potty during the winter, get him a vest to give him some additional warmth.

 The normal temperature range for a puppy without the need to expand his energy to maintain his body temperature is 20 to 30 deg Celsius.

 When his temperature falls out of this range, and he is not able to maintain it (especially in the winter), this may affect his overall well-being.

 So keep a close watch out for your dog reaction during the winter and have him put on coat if necessary.

 Take Care Of Your Puppy’s Paw

 During the winter time when you have to bring your puppy out for his pee and poop, it’s important to make sure that his physical state is well taken care of, especially his paw.

 If you see your puppy walking funny like hiking, or he is simply just laying down on the snow ground despite the fact that the ground is so icy cold, your puppy is likely doing that in response to a cold foot.